adaptyvbio/bwip-js/README.md

-# // Barcode Writer in Pure JavaScript
+# @adaptyvbio/bwip-js - Barcode Writer in Pure JavaScript

 <a href="http://metafloor.github.io/bwip-js"><img alt="bwip-js" align="right" src="http://metafloor.github.io/bwip-js/images/bwip-js.png"></a>

+A fork of [bwip-js](https://github.com/metafloor/bwip-js) with added support for encoding raw bytes in barcodes.

 bwip-js is a translation to native JavaScript of the amazing code provided in [Barcode Writer in Pure PostScript](https://github.com/bwipp/postscriptbarcode).
 The translated code can run on any modern browser or JavaScript-based server framework.

 The library has encoding modules for over 100 different barcode types and standards.